 Furthermore, the population of the region is experiencing economic and social upheaval.
 The rejection of the Assad government, the lack of liberty, the rampant spread of of IS and extremism, the constant bombardment from foreign troops, and the spreading complexity of modernism and secularism have all disillusioned average citizens and created an environment of hostility, hopelessness, and violence.

 Syria is a country with multiple fundamental competing interests, multiple different terrorist groups, multiple different rebel groups, multiple different countries sending in weapons, tensions between allies, tensions between Russia and the US, tensions between Sunnis and Shias, and tensions between conservatism and secularism.
 It is a country facing the calamity of a population on the brink of oblivion facing an oppressive regime that is using every option, including chemical weapons, to keep its claw on power.

 Syria is a modern social disaster, a depressing example of what happens when competing actors strive for power, when culture and values clash, when religion self-implodes, and when brothers and sisters turn their weapons on each other.
-One thing is clear about Syria, one solution is not enough, one answer is not enough, one battle is not enough, for peace to come in Syria, it will take a mountain of work, negotiating, compromise, and unfortunately, more conflict.
+What is clear about Syria is that, one solution is not enough, one answer is not enough, one battle is not enough.
+For peace to come in Syria it will take a mountain of negotiating, compromise, and unfortunately, more conflict.